NFL Sunday Ticket: History

-DirecTV is under contract to carry NFL Sunday Ticket until the end of the 2022 season.
-The service and its majority owner, AT&T, are on the record as questioning the value of the package with less than half of the subscribers DirecTV would need to break even using Sunday Ticket plus the league adding more games outside the traditional Sunday afternoon windows.
+DirecTV was under contract to carry NFL Sunday Ticket until the end of the 2022 season.
+The service and its majority owner, AT&T, were on the record as questioning the value of the package with less than half of the subscribers DirecTV would need to break even using Sunday Ticket plus the league adding more games outside the traditional Sunday afternoon windows.
 On opening weekend of the 2021 season, CNBC reported that the league was interested in partnering with a streaming service for future rights, along with a stake in NFL Network.
 This would end DirecTV's relationship with the NFL after nearly three decades.
 In July 2022, NFL commissioner Roger Goodell told CNBC that the league would select a streaming service to host Sunday Ticket, with the winning service being announced that fall.
-Leading streaming providers Amazon, Apple Inc., and ESPN are all candidates to win the contract.
+Leading streaming providers Amazon, Apple Inc., and ESPN were all candidates to win the contract.
 That month, the New York Times reported that YouTube had also submitted a bid for Sunday Ticket.
 In October, CNBC reported that Apple wanted flexible and unrestricted global streaming rights, something that the NFL cannot offer due its existing deals with CBS and Fox that guarantee exclusivity of local games.

 On December 22, 2022, the league announced that NFL Sunday Ticket would move exclusively to YouTube TV and YouTube's recently launched Primetime Channels service for residential customers.

-DirecTV remains among the bidders to retain the commercial rights to the package, allowing bars, restaurants, casinos, and other commercial venues to continue showing games without reconfiguring their systems to accommodate a streaming-only platform.
+Antitrust lawsuit

+In 2015, a class-action lawsuit was filed on behalf of NFL Sunday Ticket subscribers, alleging that the NFL, its member teams, its broadcast partners, and DirecTV engaged in a conspiracy to violate antitrust law, by granting DirecTV exclusive rights to sell the Sunday Ticket product, thereby restricting competition and forcing viewers to pay supercompetitive prices to view out-of-market games.

+In June 2024, arguments in the case began in federal court, with the class of plaintiffs covered by the lawsuit having grown to include more than 2.4 million residential and 48,000 commercial subscribers to NFL Sunday Ticket between 2011 and 2023.
+The suit is seeking $7.1 billion in damages, with potential treble damages amounting to $21 billion.
+On June 27, a jury in Los Angeles found that the NFL had violated antitrust law in setting the price of the package and ordered a penalty totaling more than $4.7 billion.
+With triple damages allowed under federal antitrust laws, the NFL could ultimately be liable for $14.39 billion.
+The league said it would ask the judge to set the verdict aside then appeal the verdict if needed.
+On August 1, Judge Philip Gutierrez overturned the verdict, ruling that two experts' testimony employed flawed methodologies.
+Without that expert testimony, the Judge ruled, "no reasonable jury could have found class-wide injury or damages."